Skip to main content

 Those seeking more rigid support from their sleeping surface may prefer firm mattresses over plush mattresses.
 Firm mattresses generally appeal to:

-• Stomach or back sleepers: People who prefer these sleeping positions may benefit from firmer support.
+• Stomach or back sleepers: People who prefer these sleeping positions may benefit from a firmer sleep surface.

-• Sleepers who prefer a buoyant feel: Firm mattresses provide a supportive surface to accommodate sleepers who prefer a more elevated and less sinking feeling.
+• Sleepers who prefer a buoyant feel: Firm mattresses provide a stable surface to accommodate sleepers who prefer a more elevated and less sinking feeling.

-How To Choose Between a Plush and Firm Mattress
+How To Choose Between a Firm vs. Soft Mattress

 Personal preference plays the biggest role in deciding which mattress to choose.
-Unless you have extenuating health circumstances, both plush and firm mattresses can give you a restful night’s sleep.
-Many sleepers like to sample both types of mattresses before deciding which one feels right for them.
+Unless you have specific requirements for your health, plush and firm mattresses can give you a restful night’s sleep.
+Many sleepers like to try out different mattress firmness before deciding which one feels right for them.

 1. Evaluate Your Sleeping Position